Sargent Bickham Lagudis LLC Buys Schwab U.S. Large-Cap Value ETF, iShares Core Conservative Allocation ETF, Schwab US Dividend Equity ETF, Sells Schwab Emerging Markets Equity ETF, iShares Core MSCI Emerging Markets ETF, JPMorgan Ultra-Short Income ETF

 Sargent Bickham Lagudis LLC sold out a holding in .
 The sale prices were between $176.53 and $177.29, with an estimated average price of $177.Sold Out: BlackRock Taxable Municipal Bond Trust (BBN)

-Sargent Bickham Lagudis LLC sold out a holding in BlackRock Taxable Municipal Bond Trust.
-The sale prices were between $24.39 and $25.82, with an estimated average price of $25.01.Sold Out: Companhia Siderurgica Nacional (SID)
+Sargent Bickham Lagudis LLC sold out a holding in IAC/InterActiveCorp.
+The sale prices were between $143.91 and $171.9, with an estimated average price of $157.6.Sold Out: Credit Suisse Group AG (CS)

-Sargent Bickham Lagudis LLC sold out a holding in Companhia Siderurgica Nacional.
-The sale prices were between $6.44 and $10.04, with an estimated average price of $8.59.Reduced: Schwab Emerging Markets Equity ETF (SCHE)
+Sargent Bickham Lagudis LLC sold out a holding in Credit Suisse Group AG.
+The sale prices were between $10.01 and $11.18, with an estimated average price of $10.63.

 Here is the complete portfolio of Sargent Bickham Lagudis LLC.
 Also check out: